-In order for a community to see economic growth and development it is necessary to have diverse housing options.
+For a community to see economic growth and development it is necessary to have diverse housing options.
 The availability of affordable units in a range of sizes is a factor that can create, contribute to, perpetuate, or increase the severity of disproportionate housing needs in Greenville.
-The following table shows the availability of housing types within Greenville, the Pitt County, and North Carolina, as a whole.
-In particular, housing in the "missing middle" is particularly important in providing affordable housing options for residents.
+The following table shows the availability of housing types within Greenville, the Pitt County, and North Carolina.
+Housing in the "missing middle" is particularly important in providing affordable housing options for residents.
 The "Missing Middle" are housing units that are neither large multi-family complexes nor 1-unit detached units.
 Many communities are missing this middle form of housing that many families desire.
 Within Greenville 39.2% of the housing falls in the "missing middle", which is significantly higher than the county or state.